MiningCryptoLive/Miningcore.UI/README.md

 # Miningcore.UI by GetBlok.io
 Miningcore UI for the Coinfoundry Miningcore Pool, customized for GetBlok.io

+# NOTE: THIS REPOSITORY IS DEPRECATED AND NO LONGER MAINTAINED.

 How to install & Configure

 - Download the Miningcore.UI files and save them on your webserver